corentin-regent/poetrelease/README.md

 ![poetrel:no-bump](https://img.shields.io/badge/poetrel:no--bump-darkgreen)

 It can be useful if you are preparing the first release of your project for example.

+> [!NOTE]
+> The Poetrel action will fail if the commit that triggered the workflow did not originate from a PR
+> with a `poetrel:` label.

 Here is how you can integrate Poetrel in your workflow: